4d/docs/docsPostProcessed/Project/compiler.md

 #### Generate the symbol file

-Used to generate the [symbol file](#symbol-file), a text file containing the list of variables along with their type and the method from which their type has been inferred.
-The symbol file also contains the list of your methods and functions along with the type of their parameters and the type of result, if any.
-The [symbol file](#symbol-file) is placed in the project folder and is named `ProjectName_symbols.txt`.
+Used to generate the symbol file (see [symbol file](#symbol-file)).
+The symbol file is created in the project folder with the name `ProjectName_symbols.txt`.

 #### Generate error file

-Used to generate the [error file](#error-file) at the time of syntax checking.
-It lists general errors as well as errors linked to a specific line, and warnings.
-Any errors detected by the compiler are automatically accessible in the **Method** menu of 4D.
-However, having an error file that can be transmitted from one machine to another can be useful.
-The [error file](#error-file) is automatically named `ProjectName_errors.xml` and is created in the project folder.
+Used to generate the error file (see [error file](#symbol-file)) at the time of syntax checking.
+The error file is created in the project folder with the name `ProjectName_errors.xml`.

 #### Compilation Path

-Used to set the number of passes performed by the compiler and thus the duration of compilation.
+Used to set the number of passes (code parsing) performed by the compiler and thus the duration of compilation.

 - **Type the variables**: Passes by all the stages that make compilation possible.
 - **Process and interprocess are typed**: The pass for typing process and interprocess variables is not carried out.
-This option can be used when you have already carried out the typing of all your process and interprocess variables either yourself or using the function for the automatic generation of compiler methods.
+This option can be used when you have already carried out the typing of all your process and interprocess variables either yourself or using the function for automatic generation of compiler methods.
 - **All variables are typed**: The pass for typing local, process and interprocess variables is not carried out.
 Use this option when you are certain that all the process, interprocess and local variables have been clearly typed.

 #### Compilation Target